postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 ![Evaluate has_next](https://assets.postman.com/postman-labs-docs/building-your-first-flow/first-check-for-next-result.gif)

-## Using an If block to branch based on has_next being null
+## Using an if block to branch based on has_next being null

 The evaluate block outputs if `has_next` is null; now that has to change the behavior of the Flow.
 The output of evaluate is either true or false, which determines which branch the if block uses.
 Another connection from the select block will allow the URL of the next set of Pokémon which will be needed in the next step.